jupfi/cosi-measure/Electronics/electronic cabinet/README.md

 -->

-3. Mount all devices to the baseplate (see picture below) and the door.
+### 3. Mount all devices to the baseplate and the door

 We riveted all of the DIN rails to the baseplate.

 ![Component Placement](docs/component_placement.jpg)

 The following components are mounted on 3D printed adapters for DIN rails:

-- Rumba32 - the STL can be found [here](...) and the clips, which you need to print twice, [here](...).
+- Rumba32 - the STL can be found [here](...) and the clips, which you need to print twice, [here](https://github.com/VoronDesign/Voron-0/blob/d8425f9a4c25db30f294dca77d6cb5cbd6e59c82/STLs/Electronics/PCB_DIN_Clip_x2.stl).
 You need to assemble the Rumba32 DIN rail mount but it's probably a good idea to first perform the modifications on the Rumba board described in the [Rumba32](Rumba32/README.md) section.

 ![DIN Rail Mount for Rumba32](docs/rumba_mount.jpg)